-$^{54}$ These $N_2O$ emissions are referred to as "direct $N_2O$ emissions from soils" by the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
+$^{53}$ These $N_2O$ emissions are referred to as "direct $N_2O$ emissions from soils" by the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.

 SSR Source Description Gas Included (I) or Excluded (E) Quantification Method Justification/Explanation associated fossil fuel usage.
 N 2 O I Irrigation status recorded in NMQuanTool (see Section 5.1).
 Irrigation may significantly impact soil dynamics.
-5. Indirect CO 2 Е N/A Supply of manure is relatively Offsite Storage of emissions from changes in storage of CH 4 E N/A inelastic, and end-of-life fate is likely to remain land application, therefore this source is Manure manure source.
-N 2 O E N/A excluded.
-6. Changes in fertilizers used CO 2 E N/A Excluded, as this emission source is assumed to be very small.
-Fertilizer Transport ation may change associated CH 4 E N/A Excluded, as this emission source is assumed to be very small. allon transport emissions.
+5 Indirect CO 2 Е N/A Supply of manure is relatively Offsite Storage of Manure emissions from changes in storage of CH4 Е N/A inelastic, and end-of-life fate is likely to remain land application, therefore this source is excluded Manure manure source.
+N 2 O Е N/A Changes in CO 2 Е N/A Excluded, as this emission source is assumed to be very small.
+6. Fertilizer Transportati fertilizers used may change associated CH4 E N/A Excluded, as this emission source is assumed to be very small.
+UT UT emissions.
 N 2 O E N/A Excluded, as this emission source is assumed to be very small.
-7. Decreased project yields CO 2 Е Any significant decreases in Shifted Production may result in increased cultivation ncreased CH 4 E Method in Section 5.2 yield must be accounted for, as production is assumed to shift (Leakage) outside the project area. ne N 2 O I outside of project area.
-Decreases in synthetic CO 2 E N/A 8.
-Synthetic Fertilizer Production fertilizer use may affect a decrease in N 2 O Е N/A It is conservative to exclude this category as emissions from this SSR will decrease.
-Troduction fertilizer production. fertilizer N/A 9.
-Changes in nutrient CO 2 E Production and Use of management practices may practices may CH4 Е N/A Excluded, as approved project activities are unlikely to materially increase the use of Chemical Inputs impact how much lime or herbicides are used on fields.
-N 2 O E lime or herbicide on fields.
+7 Decreased project yields CO 2 E Any significant decreases in yield Shifted Production may result in increased cultivation CH 4 Е Method in Section 5.2 must be accounted for, as production is assumed to shift (Leakage) outside the project area.
+N 2 O I outside of project area.
+Decreases in synthetic CO 2 Е N/A 8.
+Synthetic Fertilizer Broduction fertilizer use may affect a decrease in N 2 O Е N/A It is conservative to exclude this category as emissions from this SSR will decrease.
+Production fertilizer production.
+CH4 E N/A 9.
+Changes in nutrient nanges in trient CO 2 E 1 Production and Use of management practices may impact how CH4 E N/A Excluded, as approved project activities are unlikely to materially increase the use of lime or herbicide on fields.
+Chemical Inputs much lime or herbicides are used on fields.
+N 2 O Е